A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Cosponsorship Network Among Senators

 \section{The Cosponsorship Network Among Senators}

 In this section, we introduce the cosponsorship network data among legislators in the U.S. Senate, which serves as our motivating example.
-We point out the bipartite nature of the data and explain why projecting this bipartite network onto a unipartite one results in loss of information and possibly aggregation bias.
+We point out the bipartite nature of the data and explain why projecting this bipartite network onto a unipartite one results in loss of information, an incorrect (and inflated) notion of how polarized relations are, and possibly aggregation bias.